Top 10 Attractions That are a MUST VISIT in MEXICO

 Going on a trip to Mexico?
 You might have already bought your tickets, arranged for a dog sitter and accommodation-wise, you’re practically settled; all you have to do now is pick among your top three houses for rent in Mexico.
 Except for one thing—where do you go?
 There are tons of attractions, so it just might drive you crazy choosing where to go.
 To help you out, here are the Top 10 Attractions in Mexico, which you must visit for sure.

-Top 10 Attractions in Mexico – Copper Canyon
+- Top 10 Attractions in Mexico – Palenque

 Located in up north of Mexico in the state of Chihuahua, Copper Canyon is in the midst of the Sierra Madre mountain range and is actually four times larger than its more famous, American cousin, the Grand Canyon.
 The Copper Canyon is also one of nature’s greatest gifts, with its rusty verdant coloring of its walls, allowing the canyon to truly live up to its name.
 There are several ways to get there, but the most popular and most recommended is the train, which will take 14 hours as it starts in Chihuahua City, go through the desert and ascends into the Sierra Madre range towards Copper Canyon.